armandvanhelsync/very-simple-contact-form/readme.txt

 == INSTALLATION ==
 After installation please add shortcode [contact] on your contactpage for displaying the form.
 In this case messages will be send to email from admin (Settings > General).
-If you want to use another email, use shortcode [contact email="your-email-address"].
+If you want to use another email, use shortcode [contact email_to="your-email-here"].
-And if you want to use multiple email, use shortcode [contact email="your-email-address, your-email-address"].
+And if you want to use multiple email, use shortcode [contact email_to="first-email-here, second-email-here"].

 == Screenshots ==